clarissalabrum/math4610-1/lectures/lecture_04/md/lecture_04.md

-# Math 4610 Fundamentals of Computational Mathematics  - Lecture 3
+# Math 4610 Fundamentals of Computational Mathematics  - Lecture 4

-The accumulation of round off error can be a serious problem in computational mathematics.
-The idea in this lecture is to focus on errors that occur ain every arithmetic operation performed by a computer in any attempt to solve a mathematical problem.
-Some simple examples of how to use interval analysis will be covered.
-Documentation of algorithms and computer codes is essential to any successful attempt to write reusable code.
-Finally, we will introduce the general mathematical problem of finding the roots of a nonlinear function of a single variable.
+In this and the next lecture or two algorithms for computing the solution of the general root finding problem will be covered.
+In this lecture, functional iteration will be discussed including the idea of convergence and

 <hr>